Related Post

 Does your organization have a comprehensive view of all of its third-party vendors?
 If your answer was no, you’re not alone.
 According to a survey from the Ponemon Institute, 66% of companies surveyed had no idea how many third-party relationships they had or how they were managed, even though 61% of the surveyed companies reported having a data breach attributable to a third party.

-It’s clear that while managing third parties can be complicated, neglecting this management creates substantial amounts of risk to data breaches.
+It’s clear that while managing third parties can be complicated, neglecting this management creates substantial amounts of risk of third-party data breaches.
 To illustrate this point, here are the five biggest third-party data breaches of 2022 so far, and what they can teach us about reducing risk.

 In February 2022, the auto manufacturing company Toyota completely shut down operations in Japan after a major plastic supplier, Kojima, suffered a data breach.
 Because Kojima had third-party access to Toyota manufacturing plants, shutting down was necessary to protect their data.
 This third-party data breach also affected some operations of Toyota subsidiaries.
 Halted or decreased production may have hurt Toyota’s bottom line as it slowed down car production and reduced the number of cars Toyota produced by a few hundred.